-- First a similarity threshold of 0.5 is used to collect neighbors, to create a local QSAR model and to make a prediction for the query compound. - If any of these steps fails, the procedure is repeated with a similarity threshold of 0.2 and the prediction is flagged with a warning that it might be out of the applicability domain of the training data. - Similarity thresholds of 0.5 and 0.2 are the default values chosen by the software developers and remained unchanged during the course of these experiments. - 161 Compounds with the same structure as the query structure are automatically eliminated 162 from neighbors to obtain unbiased predictions in the presence of duplicates.
+First a similarity threshold of 0.5 is used to collect neighbors, to create a local QSAR model and to make a prediction for the query compound.
+If any of this steps fail, the procedure is repeated with a similarity threshold of 0.2 and the prediction is flagged with a warning that it might be out of the applicability domain of the training data.

+Compounds with the same structure as the query structure are automatically eliminated from neighbors to obtain unbiased predictions in the presence of duplicates.

-163 Local QSAR models and predictions
+161 Local QSAR models and predictions

 Only similar compounds (neighbors) above the threshold are used for local QSAR models.

 In this investigation we are using weighted random forests regression (RF) for the prediction of quantitative properties.
 First all uninformative fingerprints (i.e. features with identical values across all neighbors) are removed.
 The remaining set of features is used as descriptors for creating a local weighted RF model with atom environments as descriptors and model similarities as weights.
 The RF method from the caret R package (Kuhn 2008) is used for this purpose.
-Models are trained with the default caret settings, optimizing the number of 171 RF components by bootstrap resampling.
+Models are trained with the default caret settings, optimizing the number of RF components by bootstrap resampling.

 Finally the local RF model is applied to predict the activity of the query compound.
-The root-mean-square error (RMSE) of bootstrapped local model predictions is used to construct 95% prediction intervals at 1.96RMSE.
+The RMSE of bootstrapped local model predictions is used to construct 95% prediction intervals at 1.96\RMSE.
 The width of the prediction interval indicates the expected prediction accuracy.
 The "true" value of a prediction should be with 95% probability within the prediction interval.

-177 If RF modelling or prediction fails, the program resorts to using the weighted mean of 178 the neighbors LOAEL values, where the contribution of each neighbor is weighted by its 179 similarity to the query compound.
+If RF modelling or prediction fails, the program resorts to using the weighted mean of the neighbors LOAEL values, where the contribution of each neighbor is weighted by its similarity to the query compound.
 In this case the prediction is also flagged with a warning.

-180 Applicability domain
+178 Applicability domain

-The applicability domain (AD) of lazar models is determined by the structural diversity of 181 the training data.
-If no similar compounds are found in the training data no predictions will 182 be generated.
-Warnings are issued if the similarity threshold has to be lowered from 0.5 to 183 0.2 in order to enable predictions and if lazar has to resort to weighted average predictions, 184 because local random forests fail.
-Thus predictions without warnings can be considered as 185 close to the applicability domain and predictions with warnings as more distant from the 186 applicability domain.
-Quantitative applicability domain information can be obtained from 187 the similarities of individual neighbors.
-188
+The applicability domain (AD) of lazar models is determined by the structural diversity of the training data.
+If no similar compounds are found in the training data no predictions will be generated.
+Warnings are issued if the similarity threshold has to be lowered from 0.5 to 0.2 in order to enable predictions and if lazar has to resort to weighted average predictions, because local random forests fail.
+Thus predictions without warnings can be considered as close to the applicability domain and predictions with warnings as more distant from the applicability domain.
+Quantitative applicability domain information can be obtained from the similarities of individual neighbors.

-Local regression models consider neighbor similarities to the query compound, by weighting the contribution of each neighbor is by similarity.
+Local regression models consider neighbor similarities to the query compound, by weighting the contribution of each neighbor is by its similarity.
 The variability of local model predictions is reflected in the 95% prediction interval associated with each prediction.

-192 Validation
+Validation

-For the comparison of experimental variability with predictive accuracies we are using a test set of compounds that occur in both databases.
+- For the comparison of experimental variability with predictive accuracies we are using a test set of compounds that occur in both databases.
 Unbiased read across predictions are obtained from the training dataset, by removing all information from the test compound from the training set prior to predictions.
 This procedure is hardcoded into the prediction algorithm in order to prevent validation errors.
 As we have only a single test set no model or parameter optimisations were performed in order to avoid overfitting a single dataset.

-Results from 50 repeated 10-fold crossvalidations with independent training/test set splits are provided as additional information to the test set results.

-The final model for production purposes was trained with all available LOAEL data (Nestlé and FSVO databases combined).
+Results from 3 repeated 10-fold crossvalidations with independent training/test set splits are provided as additional information to the test set results. - The final model for production purposes was trained with all available LOAEL data (Nestlé and FSVO databases combined).